donnerbono/varietybox/README.md

 5. If you hit an error or get stuff look it up in tutorials and search the Bela Forum.
 Every time I had an issue or thought something was unachievable there was simple steps to get past it.
 Mainly compiling ipoke for me!

 Finally, I'm not a software developer / coding expert, or Bela expert (only had it a few weeks) so there will be better / more efficient ways of doing all this no doubt.
 Purpose is to demonstrate the possible, rather than this being an exemplar.
+And I'm still learning, fixing and updating all this so it's not a finished product but it makes noises which is the important thing!